Mike Yastrzemski Player Props: Giants vs. Cubs

 Cubs Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Cubs pitching staff ranks 19th in MLB.
+- The Cubs pitching staff is 20th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Cubs have a 4.10 team ERA that ranks 12th across all league pitching staffs.
+- The Cubs have a 4.07 team ERA that ranks 12th among all league pitching staffs.

-- The Cubs surrender the fourth-fewest home runs in baseball (61 total, one per game).
+- Cubs pitchers combine to allow the third-fewest home runs in baseball (61 total, one per game).

-- The righty's most recent appearance came on Sunday against the San Diego Padres, when he threw six innings, surrendering no earned runs while allowing four hits.
+- His most recent time out came on Tuesday against the San Diego Padres, when the righty tossed six innings, surrendering four earned runs while giving up six hits.

+- In three games this season, the 33-year-old has a 4.70 ERA and 7 strikeouts per nine innings, while giving up a batting average of .295 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.